stryker-mutator/stryker-net/src/Stryker.CLI/README.md

 `dotnet stryker --logFile`

 #### Use a config file
 There is also the option to use a config file.
-To use a config file all you have to do is add a file called "stryker-config.json" in the calling directory and create a section called stryker-config in it. then you can add the options you want to configure to the file.
+To use a config file all you have to do is add a file called "stryker-config.json" in the root of your test project and add a configuration section called stryker-config.
+Then you can add the options you want to configure to the file.

 Example:
 ```json